 This course is designed to develop a conceptual understanding of the physical and chemical properties of matter and energy and relies extensively on problem solving (including algebraic manipulation) and laboratory experiences.
 Concepts central to the course include atomic theory, the mole concept, chemical reactions and reactivity, quantitative analysis of chemical changes, chemical bonding and the properties of substances, chemical kinetics and thermodynamics, and chemical equilibrium.

 Honors Chemistry I

+Full year.
 Prerequisite: Algebra II or higher

-This course stresses a conceptual understanding and application of the fundamental principles of physics and emphasizes the illustration of those principles to mathematical problems and questions that are relevant to students’ daily lives and interests.
+This course stresses a conceptual understanding and application of the fundamental principles of Physics and emphasizes the illustration of those principles to mathematical problems and questions that are relevant to students’ daily lives and interests.
 Topics studied include motion, forces, momentum, energy, waves and wave motion, sound, light and optics, and electricity and magnetism.
 The course is based on an inquiry through labs and mathematical application of topics.

 Honors Physics I